Kitchens

 Reuse and Upcycling of Materials:

 Being sustainably conscious, we always recommend saving items that can be repurposed within the home.
-In this kitchen, we featured the client’s Apilco serving pieces in the open glass‑front cabinet, used a clear glass vase to display their collection of glass swizzle sticks on the bartop, placed a ceramic white tray shaped like a painter’s palette to corral the salt, pepper, and olive wood sea salt container, and pulled an open, airy wire basket from their pantry storage for the onions.
+In this kitchen, we featured the client’s Apilco serving pieces in the open glass‑front cabinet and repurposed one of several glass containers they owned to display their glass swizzle sticks and added corn kernels at the bottom to keep them from clinking together.
+We found an unused white ceramic tray shaped like a painter’s palette to corral the salt, pepper, and olive wood sea salt container, and an unused wire basket in their pantry for the onions to be placed across the kitchen, keeping them away from the fruits on the bar top and root vegetables on a cart in the pantry.
+I had purchased glass containers with bamboo lids and tight seals to decant their tea and coffee grounds but needed to add handles to make them easier to open.
+The client had knobs they changed on a side table, giving us the opportunity to use those knobs for the lids.

 Note: